nghttp2/nghttp2/doc/nghttpx.1.rst

     with "unix:" (e.g., unix:/var/run/backend.sock).

     Optionally, if <PATTERN>s are given, the backend address is  only  used  if  request  matches  the  pattern.
-If :option:`-s` or :option:`-p`  is  used,  <PATTERN>s   are  ignored.
-The  pattern matching  is closely  designed to  ServeMux in  net/http package of Go  programming language.  <PATTERN> consists of path, host + path or  just host.
+If :option:`--http2-proxy`  is  used,  <PATTERN>s are  ignored.
+The pattern  matching is  closely  designed  to ServeMux  in net/http package of  Go programming language.  <PATTERN>
+    consists of  path, host +  path or just host.
 The path must start  with "*/*".
 If  it ends with "*/*",  it matches all  request path  in  its subtree.
 To  deal with  the request  to the  directory without  trailing slash,  the path which ends  with "*/*" also matches  the request path which  only  lacks  trailing  '*/*'  (e.g.,  path  "*/foo/*" matches request path  "*/foo*").
 If it does  not end with "*/*", it  performs exact match against  the request path.
     If host  is given, it  performs exact match  against the request host.
-If host alone  is given,  "*/*"  is  appended to  it,  so that  it matches  all   request  paths  under  the   host  (e.g., specifying "nghttp2.org" equals to "nghttp2.org/").
+If  host alone is given,  "*/*" is appended to it,  so that it  matches all request paths  under the host   (e.g.,   specifying   "nghttp2.org"   equals   to
+    "nghttp2.org/").

     Patterns with  host take  precedence over  patterns with just path.
 Then, longer patterns take  precedence over shorter  ones,  breaking  a  tie by  the  order  of  the appearance in the configuration.

-    If <PATTERN> is  omitted, "*/*" is used  as pattern, which matches  all  request  paths (catch-all  pattern).
+    If <PATTERN> is omitted or  empty string, "*/*" is used as pattern,  which  matches  all request  paths  (catch-all pattern).
 The catch-all backend must be given.

     When doing  a match, nghttpx made  some normalization to pattern, request host and path.
 For host part, they are